alphasaft/Micro/docs/handbook.md

         }

         for (let stmt of body) {
-            // $, in this context, means 'check', not 'evaluate'
             $(stmt, opReducers, macroReducers)
         }
     }
 }
 ```

-And done !
+Here, `$` does what it always did : it applies the corresponding reducers to the `AST`s we're passing to it.
+But in that case, our reducers don't actually return anything : their mission is to check no syntax error has sneaked in.
+Hence, when writing a `Checker`, you can read out loud `$` as 'check' instead of 'evaluated'.
+The `MicroRunner` itself will just ignore the result of reducing an ast with a checker.

 What we're doing is pretty straightforward.
 Just like in our `DemoReducer`, we have to pass the checkers we want to use to `$`.
 Scoping rules apply as usual.
 Here, we tell that, no matter what, calling `:`'s reducer (i.e, viewing `a:b` as a true expression) isn't valid.
 We also proceed to check that every statement of a `{}` macro is made out of a `:` operation, with two operands : `key`, that has to be a `#name`, and `value`, which we check using `$` and hence has to be a valid expression.
 By doing so, we ensure that no operator or macro was misused, meaning the `silentReducer` we implemented earlier in our `DemoReducer` can sleep on both ears and just assume the syntax of its statements is correct while reducing them.

-Note that we didn't have to implement any checkers that we didn't need : the default behavior for an operator in a `MicroChecker` is to check every operand, for a macro it's to check the head, the body and the limbs in that order.
-Also, recall that an operator in a `MicroReducer` evaluates every argument before passing them to the actual reducer ; similarly, in a `MicroChecker`, every operand to an operator is checked before actually checking the validity of the operation itself if a checker is provided, and that behavior cannot be overriden.
+`defaultOpReducer` and `defaultMacroReducer`, as their name suggests, are the default reducers a `MicroReducer` uses when none is provided for a given macro or opertor.
+Here, we use the built-in `checkMacro`, `checkOp`, `checkLiteral`, whose behavior is respectively to :
+* Check that the head, body and limbs are all made of valid expressions, in that order.
+* Check that the operands of the operator are all valid expressions.
+* Do nothing.
+A literal doesn't really have to be checked for syntax errors, so `checkLiteral` is actually `() => {}`.

+As in any `MicroReducer`, your reducers can actually return things if they want to.
+For example, if you're implementing a typing system of some sort, they could return the type that the expression will have at runtime.
+Also, as in any `MicroReducer` too, operator reducers always check their arguments before handing them to you ; if your reducers do not return anything, then your operator will be handed `undefined` values.
+Indeed, operators should not (and can not, by design) mess with the `AST`s themselves, so they shouldn't need to know the syntax of their operands ; knowing they are syntactically valid should be enough to determine the validity of the expression itself.
+If you're implementing a type system, on the other hand, they will be handed the types of their operands (because that's what the reducers would return), which, once again, should be enough to determine whether or not the operation is correctly typed.

 Last but not least, we have to specify to our `DemoRunner` that we want to use that checker :